hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/questions_and_answers/393_discussion_at_the_graduate_philosophical.md

 tingles in every drop of blood in India.
 If I go to the villages to teach the people politics, they will not understand; but if I go to teach them Vedanta, they will say, "Now, Swami, you are all right".
-That Vairâgya, non-attachment, is everywhere in India, even today.
+That Vairāgya, non-attachment, is everywhere in India, even today.
 We are very much degenerated now; but kings will give up their thrones and go about the country without anything.